-Building Resilience: Designing Disaster-Proof Churches, Hotels, and Commercial Spaces
+Building Resilience: Designing Disaster-Prepared Churches, Hotels, and Commercial Spaces

 Disaster resilience in architecture goes beyond structural strength—it’s about designing spaces that protect people, property, and community resources in the face of natural hazards.
 From churches that serve as community safe havens to hotels and retail centers that support local economies, resilience-focused design can transform these buildings into true pillars of safety and continuity.
 This article explores key strategies for disaster-proofing churches, hotels, and commercial buildings to withstand floods, earthquakes, and hurricanes.